survivejs/react-book/manuscript/03_webpack_and_react.md

 ![Hello React](images/react_01.png)

+In case you try to modify your React components, you can see Webpack forces a full refresh.
+This is something we are going to fix next by enabling hot loading.

 Before moving on, this is a good time to get rid of the old `component.js` file in the `app` root directory.
+We won't be needing that anymore.

 T> If you aren't seeing the correct result, make sure your *index.html* has `<div id="app"></div>` within its `body`.
 Alternatively you can create the element into which to render through the DOM API itself.
 I prefer to handle this on template level, though.